 Son d’Ar-te Ensemble at the Casa da Musica in Porto.

-Assistant professor of saxophone at the Royal Conservatory of Brussels, he has been invited to teach, perform and lecture at universities across the world including Harvard, Oxford & Stanford universities.
-Joshua is artistic director and faculty member of the Asia Pacific Saxophone Academy.
+On faculty at the Joseph Haydn Institut at the Vienna University of Music and Performing Arts, he teaches as part of a specialised new music masters program and has been invited to teach, perform and lecture at universities across the world including Harvard, Oxford & Stanford universities.
+Joshua is also artistic director and faculty member of the Asia Pacific Saxophone Academy.

 In 2011 Joshua won first prize and audience prize at the 3rd International Jean-Marie Londeix Saxophone Competition, and in 2014 was awarded a Kranichsteiner Musik Preis at the Darmstadter Ferienkurse.

-A graduate of the Paris Conservatory (CNSMDP) in saxophone, chamber music and improvisation his saxophone teachers include Claude Delangle, Vincent David, Marie-Bernadette Charrier, and Barry Cockroft.
+A graduate of the Paris Conservatory (CNSMDP) in saxophone, chamber music and improvisation his saxophone teachers include Claude Delangle, Vincent David, Marie-Bernadette Charrier, Barry Cockroft & Ian Godfrey.
 Improvisation mentors have included Vincent LeQuang, Alexandros Markeas, Evan Parker and Rob Vincs, compositional guidance has come from Damien Ricketson, Pierluigi Billone, and Steven Takesugi, and he studied piano in Paris with Françoise Buffet-Arsenijevic.

 Joshua Hyde is a Selmer Paris and D’Addario woodwinds artist.